sony/esstra/README.md

 # Project ESSTRA

-The Project "ESSTRA", a software suite for **E**nhancing **S**oftware **S**upply Chain **Tra**nsparency,
+Project "ESSTRA", a software suite for
+**E**nhancing **S**oftware **S**upply Chain **Tra**nsparency,
-aims to improve transparency of software supply chains as the name suggests.
+aims to improve the transparency of software supply chains as the name suggests.

 More specifically, the goal of this project is to provide a set of tools to help illuminate and unveil the "dark" areas in software supply chains where